Robertfarb/whiteboarding-curriculum/Applying Approaches.md

 Also, remember...Many companies do not put their jobs on specialty sites.
 When applying, please also go to company websites and their Career pages.

-## GET PERSONAL
+# GET PERSONAL

 Here is what I am noticing.
-Job seekers who are reaching out directly to people are getting a higher percentage of response.
+Job seekers who are reaching out directly to people are getting a higher percentage of responses.
 Here's how.

 > Apply for a job